wp-plugins/utubevideo-gallery/readme.txt

 Tags: video, gallery, youtube
 Requires at least: 3.0.1
 Tested up to: 3.5.1
-Stable tag: 1.2.5
+Stable tag: 1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display unlimited galleries of youtube videos in any post or page within your site.
+Display unlimited galleries of YouTube videos in any post or page within your site.

 == Description ==